mercedesbenzio/detect-action/CONTRIBUTING.md

 - If the maintainer asks for any changes, edit your changes, push, and ask for another review.
 - If the maintainer decides to pass on your PR, they will thank you for the contribution and explain why they won't be accepting the changes.
-That's ok!
+That's OK!
   We still really appreciate you taking the time to do it, and we don't take that lightly. 💚
 - If your PR gets accepted, it will be marked as such, and merged into the